mzollin/pokerfake/README.md

 - pip3 install -r requirements.txt
 - sudo modprobe v4l2loopback devices=1

-This will set up a virtual /dev/video device to which you can write the faked video stream using pokerface.py
+This will set up a virtual /dev/video device to which you can write the faked video stream using pokerface.py<br>
+Example: &nbsp; [videochat-app]----/dev/video1--->[pokerface.py]----/dev/video0---->[your webcam]

 ## Python dependencies:
 - opencv_python